BasementKrew/revelation.io/_posts/2014-09-09-swifthttp.markdown

 There also built in convenience methods with the verb names that they preform.
 See `Operation Queues` below for more information.

 **requestSerializer**
-The requestSerializer is responsible for all the settings of the request.
-This includes request headers, how parameters are serialized, and standard NSURLRequest settings like `cachePolicy`.
-All requestSerializers are a subclass of `HTTPRequestSerializer` and if a requestSerializer isn't specified, `HTTPRequestSerializer` is used.
-Here is some common examples:
+The requestSerializer is responsible for all the settings of a HTTP request.
+This includes request headers, how parameters are serialized, and standard NSURLRequest settings like `cachePolicy` and so forth.
+All requestSerializers are a subclass of `HTTPRequestSerializer` and is the default if one isn't specified.
+Here are some common examples of how to use a requestSerializer:

 Set a header: